 However, unlike Theravada Buddhists in countries like Cambodia, Korean Buddhists usually follow the Seon (Zen) order and it is not part of their duties to ask for donations on the street, especially not monetary donations.

 In fact, the temples provide free food for monks and occasionally lay people and most of the major temples are actually quite wealthy due to large donations and templestay programs.
-If a monk asks you for a donation, avoid them and give your donation to the nearest temple rather in the form of a bag of rice.
+If a monk asks you for a donation, especially just outside the temple grounds, avoid them and give your donation to the nearest temple rather in the form of a bag of rice.

 During the yoga session, things got a bit weird when people started talking in tongues.
 Then they approached her after telling her that joining their religion was the only way to reach heaven and that she would have to make a monthly donation for the class.